Stay tunned

 While you can technically use a trowel to apply paint, the results are usually less than satisfactory.
 The trowel doesn’t hold paint like a brush or roller does, leading to uneven application, streaks, and drips.
 The tool is not designed for the fluid nature of paint, resulting in a frustrating and inefficient process.

-- Absorption: Trowels have no absorption capabilities, which means paint just slides off.
+Why Paint and Trowels Don’t Mix - Absorption Trowels have no absorption capabilities, which means paint just slides off.

-- Control: Achieving a smooth, even coat is nearly impossible.
+• Control Achieving a smooth, even coat is nearly impossible.

-- Wastage: Expect to waste a significant amount of paint.
+• Wastage Expect to waste a significant amount of paint.

 When Should You Use a Trowel?